comit-network/RFCs/registry-RFC-002.md

 The following reasons must be accompanied with a `RE21` status.

 #### Unsupported protocol
-The receiver does not support the requested protocol `value`: `protocol-unsupported`
+The receiver does not support the requested protocol.
+`value`: `protocol-unsupported`
 ##### `parameters`
 Hints are optional.
-If present, expected hint is `protocol`. if the receiver may accept the asset exchange under a different protocol.
+If present, expected hint is `protocol`.

 #### Unsupported ledger combination
 The receiver does not support the requested ledger combination.